 Welcome to the next visual frontier

-Graphics duties are handled by the latest GeForce RTX 2080 discrete GPU and its accompanying 8GB of dedicated GDDR6 memory.
+Graphics duties are handled by a GeForce RTX 2080 GPU that’s factory overclocked up to 1880MHz at 200W.
 Based on the new NVIDIA Turing architecture, this cutting-edge chip combines traditional CUDA cores for programmable shading with new RT cores for ray tracing and Tensor cores for AI processing.
 Games can leverage these hardware resources to improve the quality of lighting, shadows, reflections, and other effects that make graphics feel more lifelike.
 Other software can also use them to accelerate a range of tasks that includes content creation, scientific modeling, and deep learning, allowing the ROG Mothership to moonlight as a portable workstation.

 The GPU cooperates closely with the G-Sync display, which matches its refresh rate with the frame rate in real time.
 Synchronizing frame delivery smooths out natural performance fluctuations to make gameplay feel smoother and more engaging.
 It also reduces input lag and eliminates ugly visual tearing that can interrupt your immersion.
 While G-Sync is ideal for gaming, it prevents the GPU from shutting down completely to save power.
 We use a proprietary GPU switch to compensate.
 With a few clicks and a reboot, you can switch between G-Sync for a better gaming experience and Optimus for longer battery life.